marcouderzo/CSDemoParser/Worklog.md

 ```
 **Handling Messages**

 The only useful message is the CNETMsgTick.
 Thus, we made the parser print the message only if its type was a "CNETMsg_Tick".
 This particular message was originally printed with `vprintf(fmt, vlist)`, and contained other unnecessary information about `host_computationTime`.
 Having to deal with a function with variable arguments, and being stuck with using a `va_list`, we switched to `vsprintf`, stored the message into a string, and then only kept the tick-related portion of it.
-We finally convert the string to an integer and store it in currentTick, which is a member variable of the CDemoFileDump class.
+We finally convert the string to an integer and store it in currentTick, which is an extern variable in `GlobalPlayerInfo.h`

 ```
 void CDemoFileDump::MsgPrintf( const ::google::protobuf::Message& msg, int size, const char *fmt, ... )
 {
-	if ( g_bDumpNetMessages )
+	if (g_bDumpNetMessages)
 	{
 		va_list vlist;
 		const std::string& TypeName = msg.GetTypeName();

-		// Print the message type and size if (TypeName == "CNETMsg_Tick")
-			printf("---- %s (%d bytes) -----------------\n", TypeName.c_str(), size);

-		va_start(vlist, fmt);
 		if (TypeName == "CNETMsg_Tick")
 		{
+			va_start(vlist, fmt);
 			char res[500];
 			vsprintf(res, fmt, vlist);
 			std::string s = res;
 			auto endOfTickDelimiter = s.find_first_of('h');
 			s.erase(endOfTickDelimiter);
-			s.erase(0, s.find_last_of(':')+1);
+			s.erase(0, s.find_last_of(':') + 1);
 			currentTick = std::stoi(s);
-			printf("------ Tick = %ld ------\n", currentTick);
+			va_end(vlist);
 		}
-		va_end(vlist);
 	}
 }
 ```